dddmaster/server_playbooks/README.md

    ansible-playbook -i inventory.yml site.yml
    ```

-   - The playbook installs `bluez` and `rfkill`, adds the user to the `lp` group, loads the `btusb` kernel module, configures it for boot, unblocks Bluetooth if soft-blocked, and ensures the Bluetooth service is running and enabled.
+   - The playbook installs `bluez` , adds the user to the `lp` group, loads the `btusb` kernel module, configures it for boot, unblocks Bluetooth if soft-blocked, and ensures the Bluetooth service is running and enabled.
    - The playbook is idempotent, so running it multiple times will not cause unintended changes.

 4. **Verify the Installation**: